neuroidss/lab-governance/README.md

 - Teaching at GreenFox Academy
 - Participating in sales events
 - Developing GreenFox Academy education design
+- Tracking time spent per project in the spreadsheets linked in the asana project cards

 Domains:
 - What and how to teach (syllabus)